fegennari/3DWorld/README.md

 * libpng-1.2.20 (My version is very old; Latest version: https://libpng.sourceforge.io/index.html)
 * libtiff-4.0.3 (Latest version: http://www.simplesystems.org/libtiff/)
 * libtarga (source included)

+I've included stripped down versions of most of these libraries in the dependencies directory.
+I removed all large files that aren't required by 3DWorld, in some cases even examples/tests/documentation.
+These have been built with MS Visual Studio 2015 Professional on Windows 10.
+If you want to use these, you'll need to copy the directories to the root directory and rebuild any libraries needed for other versions of Visual Studio.

 Note that many of these dependencies are old and could be replaced with newer libraries.
 I've been concentrating on adding content and I'm not too interested in this.
 Freeglut should probably be replaced with SDL, the last 4 image libraries with DevIL, and maybe assimp can be used for model loading.